All the regular monthly meetings include a briefing and discussion on planning topics of topical interest

 Regular open meetings are arranged to hear talks and discuss topics of interest.
 All are welcome.
-Unless stated otherwise they take place at 7-30pm on the third Monday of the month at The Old Town Hall (picture below taken from The Boot Inn) in High West Street.
-The next few open meetings are listed here.
-(Programme updated 30th May - subject to change.)
+Unless stated otherwise they take place at 7-30pm at The Nothe Fort on the third Monday of the month, at which time free parking is available within the Fort.
+Please check for latest info. in the diary list below

 Local Planning The Society monitors planning applications in the area, and makes observations and offers opinions to the local authorities.
 It endeavours to raise public awareness of developments which may involve threats to the enjoyment of local places and structures of historic or architectural interest.